janusdotai/bitrecs-subnet/docs/running_miner.md

 sudo npm install -g pm2
 ```

-## 6. Wallet Configuration and Subnet Registration
+## 7. Wallet Configuration and Subnet Registration

 ### New Wallet Creation

+**UPATE** - please read this guide https://docs.learnbittensor.org/getting-started/coldkey-hotkey-security

+Generally you should use a separate device for your master coldkey and you register your UID from this device.
+On the mining **server** you should use regen_coldkeypub which only exposes your public key.

 If you don't have an existing Bittensor wallet, complete the following steps:

 1. **Install BTCLI:** Follow the official [Installation Guide](https://docs.bittensor.com/getting-started/install-btcli)